triwahyuu/triwahyuu.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: I guess this is a description of myself
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is Tri Wahyu Utomo.
+I am currently studying bachelor degree in Electrical Engineering, Universitas Gadjah Mada.

 What else do you need?